AzariahLaulusa7/SCCapstoneProject/index.md

 The Meditation app's main goal is to help users with their mental health by providing them with an easy-to-use resource in states of heightened emotion.
 It provides several options that target different approaches for dealing with negative feelings like anxiety and panic.

-## A glance into what BreatheEasy offers
+## A Glance Into What BreatheEasy Offers
 [![Demo Video](comingsoon.jpeg)]

 ## Begin your journey to peace of mind